 - It was also the name of one of the earliest cybercafé franchises - which had a branch in Tokyo.

-- And could also be a successor to the upcoming new internet protocol IPv6 (Internet Protocol version 6) which was already in the planning stage when SEL was made. (the current internet protocol is version 4).
+- And could also be a successor to IPv6 (Internet Protocol version 6) which was already in the planning stage when SEL was made. (the internet protocol at the time the show was made was version 4).

 - NAVI, the trademark-turned-noun for computer in the series, is contracted from Knowledge Navigator, a term invented by Apple CEO John Sculley in his book Odyssey.
 It referred to a computer connected to a vast network where everyone was connected.